KellzCodes/c-plus-plus-practice/foundations/4. Errors/README.md

 **Note**: Logic errors don’t have error messages.
 Sometimes, programmers use a process called [test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development), a way to give logic errors error messages and save yourself a lot of headaches!

+### Review

+Finding bugs is a huge part of a programmer’s life.
+Don’t be intimidated by them… embrace them.
+Errors in your code mean you’re trying to do something cool!

+In this lesson, we have learned about the four types of C++ errors:

+- **Compile-time errors**: Errors found by the compiler.
+- **Link-time errors**: Errors found by the linker when it is trying to combine object files into an executable program.
+- **Run-time errors**: Errors found by checks in a running program.
+- **Logic errors**: Errors found by the programmer looking for the causes of erroneous results.

+Remember, [Google](https://www.google.com/) and [Stack Overflow](https://www.stackoverflow.com/) are a programmer’s best friends.
+For some more motivation, check out this blog post: [Thinking About Errors in Your Code Differently](https://news.codecademy.com/errors-in-code-think-differently).

+We wish you the best of luck in your bug-squashing journey.

 # Basic Programs